 In the V-model, a separate level of testing corresponds to each stage of system design and development.
 Here, the development process is represented by a downward sequence on the left side of the conventional letter V, and the testing stages are on its right edge.
 The correspondence of the stages of development and testing is shown by horizontal lines.

-What model of project life cycle to choose?
+What model of the project life cycle to choose?
 The answer to this question depends on:

-- Willingness of the customer to spend time and money to work out the requirements for the project results before starting to develop the product (s) of the project.
+- The willingness of the customer to spend time and money to work out the requirements for the project results before starting the mvp software development.

 - The degree of involvement of the customer project.
 His willingness to spend his time on the project.